Thursday, 27 January 2011

 ‘In flagrante’ is Latin for ‘caught in the act’, a legal term used when someone has been found in the act of committing an offence.
 ‘Cathexis’ is a word defined in psychodynamics as the process of investing huge amounts of mental and emotional energy in a person, object or idea.
 In psychoanalysis, Freud defines the term cathexis in sexual terms, meaning the ‘libido’s charge of energy’.

-The house is packed to the roof with items.
-The space a collector occupies becomes a conceptual, enlarged, but displayed, sense of self.
+Collectors fill voids physically and metaphorically.
+The house today feels like a framed absence, filled with ghosts which inhabit the objects.
+The space a collector occupies becomes a conceptual, displayed, sense of self.
 Fulfilment is never attained because the effect of acquisition constantly drains away on ownership.

-'JPT keeps busy pottering around the house making models which he says are 'his salvation from a hostile world'.
+'JPT keeps busy, pottering around the house making models which he says are 'his salvation from a hostile world'.
 Concerns: Has taken to sleeping on the living room floor where he 'can look after the budgie'.
-Argumentative and uncompromising in nature however he appears to be compos mentis.'
+Argumentative and uncompromising in nature however he appears to be compos mentis....'
 Anon.

 After Mr. Tabiner's death, the house was boarded up and left untouched until now, prior to its demolition.
 Soon a clearance team will come and collect anything of value and remove anything else remaining for incineration.
+The house is deemed inhospitable.

 Trans-Atlantic Print Exchange: Collaboration with the University of the Arts in Philadelphia, PA, USA